-A simple stratified sample design was used for selection landline phone samples.
-Within each explicit stratum (the 12 regions mentioned above and the mobile stratum), sample of specified size was drawn using pure Random Digit Dial (RDD) procedures.
+A simple stratified sample design was used for selection of landline phone samples.
+Within each explicit stratum (district) in the case of landline, sample of specified size was drawn using list-assisted Random Digit Dial (RDD) procedures.
+In the case of mobile, within each explicit stratum, sample of specified size was drawn using pure RDD procedure.
 Sampling was done independently within each stratum.
+All sampled phone numbers were pre-screened for working status.

-Mobile phone samples were drawn using list assisted RDD procedures across all possible mobile phone providers.
-There was no explicit stratification.
-For respondents contacted by landline telephone, random respondent selection within the household was performed by asking for the person in the household aged 15 and older who had the next birthday.
+For respondents contacted by landline telephone, random respondent selection within the household was performed by selecting an adult at random that had the next birthday.
 Respondents contacted by mobile telephone were screened for those aged 15 and older; no additional selection procedure was performed.

 For the purpose of data collection, the total initial sample was split into random subsamples (replicate samples) and released sequentially based on the progress of interviewing in different strata.
 The goal was to release an optimum amount of sample each time to achieve a high response rate while completing the targeted number of interviews within the field period.

-Exclusions: NA Design effect: 1.69
+Exclusions: NA Design effect: 1.77